 LIT 222 — The Novel: An MLA-Style Course

 This course aims to introduce those who are strongly interested in pursuing a degree in the Master of Liberal Arts Program to the kind of seminar they would likely encounter in the program.
-Students will face the same kind of intellectual challenges, the same kind of opportunities to engage in weekly discussion, and the same kind of stimulus to write persuasive research essays.
-Students are required to take this course for Credit, submit written work, and contribute to class discussions, as happens in all MLA seminars.
-However, this course may not be taken for a Letter Grade, though students’ written work will receive extensive feedback from the instructor.
-For more information on the MLA Program, please visit mla.stanford.edu
+Students will face the same kind of intellectual challenges and opportunities to engage in weekly discussion.
+Students must take this course for credit, submit written work, and contribute to class discussions, as happens in all MLA seminars.
+However, this course may not be taken for a letter grade, though students’ written work will receive feedback.
+For more information on the MLA Program, please visit mla.stanford.edu.

 Jeremy Sabol, Lecturer, Stanford’s Program in Structured Liberal EducationJeremy Sabol specializes in early modern literature and philosophy, Cartesianism, and existentialism.
 He received a PhD in French from Yale.

 Textbooks for this course: